jaraxasoftware/devops-sysops-questions/README.md

 #### [[⬆]](#toc) <a name='demo'>Demo Time:</a>

 * Get the Java application skeleton on Code folder.
 Show us what you would do with it to move across environemnts.
 Try to maintain the maximum simplicity.
-No need to get a working DevOps and/or CD/CI workflow.
+No need to get a working DevOps and/or CD/CI workflow, but using Github Actions will be a plus+++.
 You can just suggest or make a basic approach.